jothsnapraveena/Wind-PowerPrediction/README.md

 - Wind Direction
 - Theoretical Power

-The dataset was preprocessed to handle missing values, outliers, and multivariate dependencies.
+The dataset was preprocessed to handle missing values, outliers

 ---